IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Dataset Linking
 ===============

-Dataset linking allows a Dataverse collection owner to "link" their Dataverse collection to a dataset that exists outside of that Dataverse collection, so it appears in the Dataverse collection’s list of contents without actually *being* in that Dataverse collection.
+Dataset linking allows a Dataverse collection owner to "link" their Dataverse collection to a dataset that exists outside of that Dataverse collection, so it appears in the Dataverse collection's list of contents without actually *being* in that Dataverse collection.
 You can link other users' datasets to your Dataverse collection, but that does not transfer editing or other special permissions to you.
 The linked dataset will still be under the original user's control.

 For example, researchers working on a collaborative study across institutions can each link their own individual institutional Dataverse collections to the one collaborative dataset, making it easier for interested parties from each institution to find the study.